Pandanious/LLM-Based-DM/README.md

 - GPU layers: set `gpu_layers=0` to stay CPU-only if you hit GPU issues.
 - Port conflicts: change the Streamlit port via `streamlit run ... --server.port 8502`.
 - Slow responses: lower `default_max_tokens` or increase `cpu_threads` within your hardware limits.

+## RAG
+- Dense RAG is local-only and per-game: snippets are collected from `saves/games/<id>/` (world, PCs, NPCs, quests, turns).
+- Embeddings use sentence-transformers `all-MiniLM-L6-v2` (cached under `model/`); vectors and metadata are stored in `saves/games/<id>/index/` as `embeddings.npy` and `meta.jsonl`.
+- Index builds on demand in `src/agent/dm_dice.py` before a DM turn; use `refresh_corpus(game_id)` to force a rebuild after saves change.
+- Retrieval query is the latest user message; top hits are formatted into `[CONTEXT ...]` blocks and prefixed to the DM prompt.
+- If no hits are found, the system guardrail asks the DM to respond with "I do not know." rather than inventing facts.

 ## Tests
 - Run locally: `python -m pytest src/tests` (or `src/tests/run_test.bat` on Windows).